Social Media Platforms Claim Moderation Will Reduce Harassment, Disinformation and Conspiracies. It Won't

 The platforms respond to each new public relations challenge with an apology, another promise, and sometimes an increased investment in moderation.
 They have done it so many times I have lost track.
 And yet, policy makers and journalists continue to largely let them get away with it.

 We need to recognize that internet platforms are experts in human attention.
 They know how to distract us.
-They know we will eventually get bored and move on..
+They know we will eventually get bored and move on.

 Related Stories